Russian drone incursion in Poland prompts NATO leaders to take stock of bigger threats

 The foreign ministers of Ukraine, Poland and Lithuania published a joint statement calling the incursion “a deliberate and coordinated strike constituting an unprecedented provocation and escalation of tension.”

-President of Finland Alexsander Stubb, who met Thursday with President Volodymyr Zelenskyy in the Ukrainian capital Kyiv, said now “the line between war and peace has been blurred” and that Wednesday’s events were another milestone following Russia’s illegal seizure of the Crimean Peninsula from Ukraine in 2014.
+Finnish President Alexsander Stubb, who met Thursday with President Volodymyr Zelenskyy in the Ukrainian capital of Kyiv, said that now “the line between war and peace has been blurred” and that Wednesday’s events were another milestone following Russia’s illegal seizure of the Crimean Peninsula from Ukraine in 2014.

 The Kremlin said it had nothing to add to a Wednesday statement by Russia’s Defense Ministry, which insisted that Russian forces had not targeted Poland and that it was open to discuss the incident with Polish officials.

 The U.N.
-Security Council scheduled an emergency meeting on the drone incursion on Friday afternoon at Poland’s request.
+Security Council scheduled an emergency meeting on the drone incursion for Friday afternoon at Poland’s request.

 Polish Prime Minister Donald Tusk addressed Polish troops at an air base in the central city of Lask on Thursday, praising the quick response from the troops and NATO allied forces from the Netherlands.